 We recognise that students will join us with different life experiences and may also face challenges and difficulties whilst they are at Loreto.
 Alongside our focus on mental health support in tutorial sessions, assemblies and College events, we also provide a College counselling service.
 We have several qualified and experienced counsellors at College that provide support for students who feel they need it.
 This can take the form of a one-to-one appointment, attendance at a drop in-sessions or attendance at any of the group activities that are held throughout the year.
 Students can ask a member of staff to refer them to the counsellors or can refer themselves via the link on myLoreto.
-Drop- in sessions take place:
+Drop- in sessions take place every day at lunchtime (Monday 12pm-1pm).